26 July 2025

 Commodity Corner

 Gold closed at 98,044.
 Price has broken below the rising channel support, indicating potential weakness in momentum.
 It is currently testing the horizontal support zone near 98,390–98,500.
 A breakdown below 98,390 may open the door to further downside levels.
 On the upside, the immediate resistance lies around 98,851–98,872.
 A sustained move above this zone could reinstate bullish sentiment and resume the previous uptrend.
-A breakout or breakdown from this critical zone will likely dictate the next short-term move.
+Movement around these areas may influence short-term sentiment.

 Natural Gas Futures (MCX) closed at 267.
 Price remains in a strong downtrend, breaking multiple support levels and forming lower highs.
 It is now testing the critical support zone near 266.5, which, if broken, may accelerate bearish pressure.
 Resistance lies at 315.4, with the immediate hurdle near 280–285 levels.
 A rebound from current support could trigger a short-covering bounce, but overall sentiment remains weak unless a sustained break above resistance occurs.